NDSU-Information-Technology/ndsu-web-template/docs/index.md

 </section>
 ```

-Don't forget to put the `id` of referenced section and set the `tabindex` attribute to -1.
+Don't forget to assign the `id` of referenced section and set the `tabindex` attribute to -1.

 ```html
 <!--This section has id of news and tabindex of -1-->